Bug #5501

 We're about to release 4.14 now, so we'll do this top pririty to check the compilation option for glibc

-Updated by Joseph Sible over 5 years ago
+Updated by Joseph Sible about 6 years ago

 So it turns out this won't be quite that easy.
 Glibc 2.26 dropped support for kernels older than 3.2.
 In https://github.com/NixOS/nixpkgs/commit/87acb2b9fdb990ccb9f94a061b9bc21e4d31e0e1 NixOS already patched around this check so that it isn't totally, 100% broken, but they didn't patch this particular syscall.
 Fixing this will either mean sticking to glibc 2.25 for now, or getting a patch to them that actually fixes it.